-A. Location Standards.
-Drive-thru businesses shall not disrupt the pedestrian activity of adjacent or nearby commercial uses or commercially zoned property.
-The use shall not interfere with the normal use of adjoining properties or potential for planned commercial development.
+2. Drive-thru businesses shall not disrupt the pedestrian activity of adjacent or nearby commercial uses or commercially zoned property.
+Furthermore, the use shall not interfere with the normal use of adjoining properties or potential for planned commercial development.

 B. Development Standards.
 Uses incorporating drive-thru facilities shall comply with each of the following development standards: